romnn/microgpusim/WIP.md

     - check if any line ever has different hit_cluster, otherwise makes no sense
     - this prob wont be interesting for l1, but maybe l2?

+  - DONE: parallel test: test parallel vs serial version of gpucachesim, not playground
+  - DONE: rerun transpose profile
+  - DONE: playground: use default interconn network and somehow measure the average latency it takes for packets to arrive at their destination.
+(5 to 1700 cycle latency on average for vectoradd)
+  - DONE: make memcopies go faster (parallel?)
+  - SKIP: add cycles from l2 mem copies to the overall cycles (reduce MAPE cycle error)

+    - the memcopies take too many cycles this does not make sense.
+    - the GPU must use a different mechanism

+  - DONE: try to enable the l1 instruction cache again for the fun of it
+  - DONE: interesting questions: how much time do we save with mem only and with exec driven?
+  - DONE: compare speed of native, accelsim, serial, mem only, exec driven, parallel
   - DONE: why did we get so much slower now
   - NOPE: how is exec time measured for exec driven? maybe exclude trace generation?
   - DONE: why did we get so much slower now